-The general rate of inflation in Canada and many other countries saw a significant increase during 2021 and continued through 2022, with some regions experiencing multi-decade highs.
-Certain underlying factors include, but are not limited to, global supply chain disruptions, shipping restrictions, labour market constraints, geopolitical instability and side effects from monetary and fiscal expansions.
+Inflation rates in the jurisdictions in which the Company operates have been elevated in recent years.
+Underlying factors include, but are not limited to, global supply chain disruptions, shipping restrictions, labour market constraints, geopolitical instability and side effects from monetary and fiscal expansions.
 The global economic recovery remains uncertain.
 Prices for certain services and materials continue to evolve in response to fast-changing commodity markets, industry activities, supply chain dynamics, and government policies impacting operating and capital costs.
-The global economic recovery and rising inflationary trends are widely expected to result in rising interest rates.
-In March 2022, the Bank of Canada began raising its benchmark interest rates for the first time since 2018 and further interest rate increases may continue to occur.
 The general rate of inflation impacts the general economic and business environment, which in turn impacts the Company.
 The Company closely monitors market trends and seeks to mitigate cost impacts through a variety of management actions.